Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Discussion

-In this study we pioneered a framed AR approach to benefit users in the context of IPT visualization analysis.
-Based on previous research and emerging trends of industrial AR, we were inspired to develop an AR approach with OST HMD for IPT data visualizations and analysis to fill the gap between AR and IPT.
-First, a synoptic framework was established incorporating the key components related to the proposed approach (Figure ~\ref{fig:sys}).
-The practical realization was achieved by an AR app supported in Microsoft HoloLens 2; a typical OST HMD which provides immersive interaction for users to communicate with the multiple visualizations.
-To evaluate our proof-of-concept, a within-subject user study with counterbalancing design was implemented based on the 20 recruited participants in order to justify the hypothetical superiority of the proposed AR approach compared to conventional computers with 2D screen for IPT data visualization analysis.
-After collecting the data, the qualitative and quantitative resolution demonstrated better understandability for users facing complex IPT data, a lower error rate in related IPT domain task performing, and advanced usability for offering exceptional user experience compared to the conventional setting.
+In this study we proposed a framed AR approach to benefit users in the context of IPT visualization analysis.
+Due the reason that we intended to bring portable AR devices with virtual IPT data visualizations while having the capacity to monitor the ongoing industrial processes in reality, we embraced the AR technique instead of virtual reality (VR).
+The proof-of-concept of the AR framework was achieved in HoloLens 2 and the evaluation of a within-subject user study with counterbalancing design was implemented based on the 20 recruited participants to verify the four rasied hypotheses.
+The qualitative and quantitative resolution demonstrated better understandability for users facing complex IPT data, a lower error rate in related IPT domain task performing, and advanced usability for offering exceptional user experience compared to the conventional setting.

+The total duration of the study fluctuated around 15 minutes, which was advisable and did not cause tiredness of participants in line with our observation.
+Following \cite{zenner2019estimating,feuchtner2018ownershift}, the "Gorilla arm" effect of fatiguing arms might occur if interacting with tangible/virtual displays for too long, especially in XR environments.
+We did not consider this as a drawback since our study lasted for an appropriate duration and the effect of the time period on analytical tasks was beyond the scope.
+However, this factor should be considered as an inspiration for future study design.